School and Group Field Trip Activities

 Advance booking is best, however, short notice can sometimes work out.

-- Schedule a single activity or all three, depending on your time and needs
+- Schedule a single activity or all three, depending on your time frame and needs

-- Age Groups: Programs are tailored appropriately to age groups K - 6, middle school and higher grade levels as well including college and post grad.
+- Age Groups: Programs are tailored appropriately to grades 2 - 6, middle school, and higher grade including high school, college, and post grad.
 Please let us know if there is a topic or emphasis you would like us to address.

 - Field trip length: 4 hours, typically a 9:30 a.m. arrival, 10:00 a.m. start and 1:30 p.m. departure when participating in all 3 activities (this also includes time for a lunch break and visits to the bathroom).
 Field trip timing can be tailored depending upon the visiting group's size and time frame.

 - Group size: We can accommodate up to 30 people on the cruise boat at one time.
-For larger groups, we can split the group into halves or thirds and rotate them between the cruise, the Nature Center, and the Nature Walk.
-Our maximum size for one day is 90 (including all students, teachers and additional chaperones).
-Groups with over 90 will have to plan to visit over two separate days.
+For larger groups, we can split the group into halves or thirds and rotate them between the Lake Cruise, Nature Center, and the Nature Walk.
+Our maximum size for one day is 60 (including all students, teachers and additional chaperones).
+Groups with over 60 will have to plan to visit over separate days.
+Please note that due to COVID-19, group size modifications are in place to allow for social distancing.

 - Adult to child ratio: 1 adult to 15 children